Expressions

 Point helpers

 Point helpers return locations in space and slot neatly into facet commands or variables.
 Store them with let point = mp(G1) and reuse as often as you like.
 The edge(...) helper is the lone exception: it returns two points, so you must destructure it (let left, right = edge(P1:0, P1:12)) instead of assigning the whole edge to a single identifier.
-When you need deeper explanations or syntax variations, head to the dedicated Point Helper Reference for cp, gp, mp, ep, fred, prz, edge, and the at attachment clause.
+When you need deeper explanations or syntax variations, head to the dedicated Point Helper Reference for cp, gp, gpl, mp, ep, fred, prz, pt, edge, and the at attachment clause.

 Everything in motion